-Gold is one of those commodities that some investors stockpile because it is a more solid investment during times of economic strife.
-But cash value life insurance may be a more effective alternative.
+Gold is a commodity that some investors stockpile during times of economic strife, but cash value life insurance may be a more effective alternative.

 It may be worth an investor’s while to invest not in the precious metal, but in a life insurance policy that accrues cash value, financial expert Dan Solin says.
 He says a life insurance policy can serve as both an investment and a savings vehicle if designed properly.